foundling/old_blog/app/content/posts/drafts/lazy_loading_node_cli.md

     }

-    // the succinct es2015 way
+    // the confusing, succinct es2015 way :)
     const delayedRequire = (depName) => (...args) => require(`./commands/${ depName }`)(..args);

 Here's a more complete version of what I came up with.
 Notice that the syntax for the `commander` callback registration is basically the same as it was in the beginning: